Introduction

 Friction—expressed in time, clicks, and comparisons—has always functioned as a natural space for reflection.
 Modern platforms replace it with continuous flows, notifications, and preselected options, reducing the interval between stimulus and response.
 Research on attention and digital environments shows that the constant presence of alerts and temporary offers can create a persistent sense of “now or never,” even when the decision is not, in itself, urgent.

-From a behavioral standpoint, this permanent urgency acts as a decision shortcut.
+Viewed through decision science, permanent urgency acts as a shortcut.
 Instead of comparing alternatives, the individual tends to accept the most visible and immediately available option.
 Under pressure, reduced friction shifts attention from total cost to immediate cost; the effort saved in the present begins to weigh more than future consequences.

 Algorithmic Mediation of the Timing of Choice